 By RANDALL CHASE

-California-based Fisker, which had planned to build high-priced cars at a former General Motors plant in Delaware, filed for bankruptcy protection in November, ending a long, downward spiral that began after it received a $529 million loan commitment from the U.S. Department of Energy.
-Fisker drew $192 million on the Obama administration's green-energy loan before DOE officials suspended funding in 2011 after the automaker failed to meet several sales milestones for its problem-plagued Karma luxury vehicle.
+California-based Fisker, which had planned to build cars at the former General Motors plant in Delaware, filed for bankruptcy protection in November.
+The move culminated a long, downward spiral that began after Fisker received a $529 million loan commitment from the U.S. Department of Energy.